News & Events in Kalamazoo

 - Reduced access to the public restroom located in my suite unless access is formally requested at the time of your appointment.

-- Wiping down communal surfaces between in-person visits.
+- Wiping down communal surfaces between in-person visits with disinfectant.

 - Eliminating access to the communal water cooler in my waiting room.

 - Personally wearing a face covering during in-person visits.

 - Adjusting the distance of my therapy chair to be 6 feet apart from clients.

 - Avoidance of physical contact (e.g. handshaking) when in the office.

 - Requiring face coverings to be worn when on site.
 If someone arrives on site and does not have a face covering, or if someone requests additional protection (e.g. gloves), they will be provided such Personal Protection Equipment (PPE).